Recreation and Amusement Association

 The Recreation and Amusement Association (特殊慰安施設協会, Tokushu Ian Shisetsu Kyōkai) or RAA, was the largest of the organizations established by Japanese authorities to provide organized prostitution to prevent rapes and sexual violence by Allied occupation troops on the general population, and to create other leisure facilities for occupying Allied troops immediately following World War II.
-The RAA "recruited" 55,000 women and was short-lived.
+The RAA recruited 55,000 women and was short-lived.

 Background

 On August 21, 1945, Japanese authorities decided to set up a RAA for the benefit of Allied occupation troops.
 In fact at that time, the Home Ministry had already sent a directive to prefectural governors and police chiefs on August 18 ordering them to make preparations for "comfort facilities" in areas that the Allied occupation troops would be stationed.
 These facilities (which included dance halls, restaurants, and bars in addition to brothels) were intended to be staffed by women already involved in the "water trade".
 However, because there were not enough women in the "water trade" and there were an abundance of women facing food scarcity, recruitment was broadened with newspaper ads that obscured the nature of the work while promising food, clothing, and shelter.
-Government officials used patriotic language in describing the comfort facility system, extolling the women who sacrifices themselves to be "patriotic dikes" preventing sexual violence against Japanese women and girls.
+Government officials used patriotic language in describing the comfort facility system, extolling the women who sacrifice themselves to be "patriotic dikes" preventing sexual violence against Japanese women and girls.